nilayg26/MoodMate/README.md

 ## ✨ Features
 - **Daily Motivational Thought on Home Page**: Get a fresh motivational quote daily, personalized based on past moods.
-- **Self-Assessment Quiz**: Detect dangerous mental disorders and illness using AI bases assesments.
+- **Self-Assessment Quiz**: Detect dangerous mental disorders and illness using AI based assesments.
 - **Mood Tracker / Journal**: Answer daily questions, and AI will evaluate your mood on a scale of 1 to 5 and assigning emoji in accordance with your mood.
 - **Personalised Stats Monitoring**: Get Personalised Statistics about your mood swings in the form of pie chart.
 - **To-Do List**: Stay organized with a built-in task manager.